Three Wise Men and a Baby

 Three Wise Men and a Baby is a 2022 Canadian Christmas comedy drama television film directed by Terry Ingram and written by Paul Campbell and Kimberley Sustad.
 It stars Campbell, Tyler Hynes, Andrew W. Walker and Margaret Colin.
 The film follows three brothers who are surprised when they find themselves forced to care for a baby during the holidays.
 It is not related to 1987 comedy film Three Men and a Baby (also starring Margaret Colin), but is loosely based on the same premise.

 The film premiered on Hallmark Channel on November 19, 2022, as part of Countdown to Christmas.
 Three Wise Men and a Baby received positive reviews from television critics and become the most-watched cable TV movie of the year.
-A sequel, Three Wiser Men and a Boy, is set for a 2024 premiere.
+A sequel, Three Wiser Men and a Boy premiered in 2024.
+A third movie, Three Wisest Men, premiered on 15 November 2025.